nihalnayak/old_nihalnayak.github.io/_pages/index.md

 My research interests are:

-- Language Learning: I like to understand how people learn new vocabulary or language through tools.
+- Language Acquisition: I like to understand how people acquire new vocabulary in a language. [\[1\]](http://www.aclweb.org/anthology/W18-0524) [\[2\]](http://aclweb.org/anthology/P17-3005)

-- Natural Language Processing: I build algorithms and probablistic models to extract useful insights from unstructured data.
+- Natural Language Processing: I build probablistic models to extract useful insights from unstructured data.

 I have previously worked with Prof. H S Jamadgani at Indian Institute of Science ([IISc](http://www.iisc.ac.in/)) as an Intern and then briefly as a Project Assistant.